News: CV Fraud

 He submitted the false CV when he applied for a job with Western Netball and was subsequently appointed its Regional Manager in April 2007.
 When a news story later appeared in the local media about Hayden Coulton’s appointment, which included reference to his degree, a Massey University official decided to verify Coulton’s qualification and discovered that he had never graduated.
 The University laid a complaint with the Police.

-Coulton, who suddenly quite his job when confronted, initially denied the charge, later pled guilty, was fined $750 and applied for permanent name suppression.
+Coulton, who suddenly quit his job when confronted, initially denied the charge, later pled guilty, was fined $750 and applied for permanent name suppression.
 The application was declined but he appealed to the High Court before eventually abandoning his quest to keep his name suppressed.
 It emerged Coulton had been planning to join the Police and was due to be vetted when his offending came to light.

 Forger sentenced to four years imprisonment